Config

 }

-You may specify a headers as a function to return custom headers based on condition
+You may specify headers as a function to return custom headers based on conditions

 treaty<App>('localhost:3000', {